Doctor: I am!

 - It's also the title of an episode of the Animated Adaptation of Arthur.

 - At the end of the Courage the Cowardly Dog episode, "Night of the Weremole", the titular dog asks this when Eustace gets eaten by the weremole-infected Dr. Vindaloo.

 - Parodied in the Futurama episode "Why Must I Be A Crustacean In Love?", as Dr. Zoidberg goes nuts around some pregnant women:

-- On Rocko's Modern Life, Heffer starts choking in a restaurant (aptly called Chokey Chicken) and Rocko calls for a doctor.
+- Rocko's Modern Life: In "To Heck and Back", Heffer starts choking in a restaurant (aptly called Chokey Chicken) and Rocko calls for a doctor.
 Everyone else in the restaurant is a doctor, but they just ignore him.

 - In the Garfield TV special Garfield Goes Hollywood, at the "Pet Search" talent show, there is an old woman who is trying to make her pet bird, which is most likely dead, perform tricks to the audience.

 Old Woman: (after realizing what's going on) Is there a doctor in the house?

 - There is an episode of Mr. Bogus entitled ''Is There A Bogus In The House?"